Lifestyle News | Ramadan 2021: Sehri Tips to Keep You Hydrated All Day | LatestLY

-New Delhi [India], April 10 (ANI): The holy month of Ramadan is approaching and with it, a new wave of festive cheer will be observed.
+New Delhi [India], April 13 (ANI): A new wave of festive cheer is being observed as the holy month of Ramadan has started from today and will continue till May 12.
 It is the ninth month of the Islamic calendar and is celebrated by people belonging to the Muslim community all around the world.

 While the festivity is all about heightening one's spiritual credence and detoxifying the body by fasting from dawn to dusk, it may prove to be enervating for those who do not prepare themselves adequately for it.